microsoft/Mastering-the-Marketplace/docs/container/index.md

 In this brief demo, you see how customers purchase a Kubernetes app and deploy it into their K8s cluster.
 You’ll see the process from marketplace to deployed and running application.

-## Unsubscribe from a Kubernetes app that You Purchased
+## Unsubscribe from a Kubernetes App that You Purchased

 <a href="" target="_blank">Video</a>